Making an application

 - Have a through read through of the information on our website (the main site, not just the graduate careers pages).

-- Make sure you understand the requirements of the role you have applied to and the different types of projects you could be involved in.
+- Make sure you understand the requirements of the role you have applied for and the different types of projects you could be involved in.

 - Google Network Rail and read through any recent press articles etc.